Minor Requirements (15 credits)

 Indian and South Asian Language Courses

-All of our language courses are currently moving to the “ISA” course code from the “LL” course code.
+All of our language courses have moved to the “ISA” course code from the “LL” course code.

 ISA101.1/ISA102.1 (LL 151.2/LL152.2) Basic Hindi I / Basic Hindi II